syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ## Recreate Nested Metafile

-This setting allows you to regenerate the nested EMF images present in the PowerPoint presentation document during PDF conversion.
+This setting allows you to regenerate the nested EMF images in the PowerPoint presentation document during PDF conversion.
-This property is recommended to resolve the scaling problem of nested metafile images by regenerating the nested metafile images present in the PowerPoint presentation document.
+This property is recommended to resolve the scaling problem of the nested metafile images by regenerating the nested metafile images present in the PowerPoint presentation document.

-The following code sample shows how to use this property to regenerate the nested EMF images present in the PowerPoint presentation document during PDF conversion.
+The following code sample shows how to use this property to regenerate the nested EMF images in the PowerPoint presentation document during PDF conversion.

 {% tabs %}